ikarth/ViaAppiaNovel/output.markdown

 # Pons Drusi to Brigantium

-From Pons Drusi to None is at least 28 miles when travelling by road.
+From Pons Drusi to a village is at least 28 miles when travelling by road.

 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
 Now the road is quieter.
 He passes another milestone.

 There was no story for None

-Leaving None, Virgil set out for Veldidena by road, at least 41 miles.
+Leaving a village, Virgil set out for Veldidena by road, at least 41 miles.

 Along the road are graves, and a cenotaph.
 On the road from {from} to {destination} there is a village, in which there is a temple and grove.
 A caravan from {destination} passed by.
 Now the road is quieter.
 He passes another milestone.
 They pass a pillar on the right surmounted by a stone urn.